 If you need a new driver’s license in Illinois due to a recent move, reinstate the license after a suspension or apply for a permit the first time, it is essential to understand the application process to avoid significant fines and court costs.
 This guide will help you understand the types of licenses available for Illinois motorists and the process to obtain one.
 It is crucial to get a license before getting behind the wheel because the penalties for driving without a valid license can be severe.

 - Class D licenses — Most Illinois drivers have a Class D license that permits the operation of any passenger vehicle, including vans and pickup trucks.
 Drivers must operate passenger vehicles only for private purposes such as commuting to work or for pleasure.

 - GDL licenses — The DMV issues these temporary licenses primarily to teenagers who participate in the Graduated License Program.
 Teenage drivers can operate a passenger vehicle only while under the supervision of a licensed driver while in possession of a permit and must pass their Driver’s Education classes before becoming eligible to apply for a license.

 - Class M licenses — These licenses are issued for operating motorcycles after licensees pass a state-mandated before class, fill in an application and pass a test for this type of license.

 The DMV also issues other licenses that serve unique purposes.
 If applying for a new license, your current license cannot be suspended or revoked.
 The applicant cannot be declared unfit to drive by the court for any reason.

-If you have just moved to Illinois, you are granted 90 days before you must obtain a license from the state.
-Once you apply for your license, the DMV will take your previous license from the state where you resided previously.
+Just moved to Illinois?
+Relocators are granted 90 days before they must obtain a license from the state.
+Once you apply for your license, the DMV will take your current license from the state where you resided previously.
 You must also prove that you are who you say you are with the following forms of proof.